Unleash/unleash-client-java/README.md

 By default unleash-client fetches the feature toggles from unleash-server every 10s, and stores the result in `unleash-repo.json` which is located in the `java.io.tmpdir` directory.
 This means that if the unleash-server becomes unavailable, the unleash-client will still be able to toggle the features based on the values stored in `unleash-repo.json`.

 As a result of this, the second argument of `isEnabled` will be returned in two cases:

-* When `unleash-repo.json` does not exist.
+- When `unleash-repo.json` does not exist.
-* When the named feature toggle does not exist in `unleash-repo.json`.
+- When the named feature toggle does not exist in `unleash-repo.json`.

 ## Bootstrapping

-* Unleash supports bootstrapping from a JSON string.
-* Configure your own custom provider implementing the `ToggleBootstrapProvider` interface's single method `String read()`.
+Unleash supports bootstrapping from a JSON string.
+You can configure your own custom provider implementing the `ToggleBootstrapProvider` interface's single method `String read()`.
 This should return a JSON string in the same format returned from `/api/client/features`.

-* Example bootstrap files can be found in the JSON files located in [src/test/resources](src/test/resources).
+Example bootstrap files can be found in the JSON files located in [src/test/resources](src/test/resources).

-* This setup can be useful for applications deployed to ephemeral containers or restricted  file systems where Unleash's need to write the backup file is not desirable or possible.
+This setup can be useful for applications deployed to ephemeral containers or restricted  file systems where Unleash's need to write the backup file is not desirable or possible.

 ### Provided Bootstrappers

 #### ToggleBootstrapFileProvider

-* Unleash comes configured with a `ToggleBootstrapFileProvider` which implements the `ToggleBootstrapProvider` interface.
-* It is the default implementation used if not overridden via the `setToggleBootstrapProvider` on UnleashConfig.
+Unleash comes configured with a `ToggleBootstrapFileProvider` which implements the `ToggleBootstrapProvider` interface.
+This is the default implementation used if not overridden via the `setToggleBootstrapProvider` on UnleashConfig.

 ##### Configure ToggleBootstrapFileProvider

-* The `ToggleBootstrapFileProvider` reads the file located at the path defined by the `UNLEASH_BOOTSTRAP_FILE` environment variable.
-* It supports both `classpath:` paths and absolute file paths.
+The `ToggleBootstrapFileProvider` reads the file located at the path defined by the `UNLEASH_BOOTSTRAP_FILE` environment variable.
+It supports both `classpath:` paths and absolute file paths.

 ## Unit testing
 You might want to control the state of the toggles during unit testing.
 Unleash comes with a ```FakeUnleash``` implementation for doing this.

 Example usage: